<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 • Tighter filters provide more time for what’s important and help eliminate future regrets.

+In today’s fast-paced world, it's crucial to filter your life effectively, understanding how important time is for achieving your goals.
 Without filters, you allow everything in.
 This is true for water, something you would not want to consume before it’s been carefully filtered.
 Nor would you want your heater and air conditioner to continually circulate harmful particles like mold spores throughout your home and into your lungs.
 Even your car has air and fluid filters in the engine and dashboard, allowing it to run well by eliminating anything that’s thick, sticky, and prone to friction.
+Understanding how important time is can help you make these critical decisions.

 A closed door is a filter.
 So is a closed browser and a closed email inbox, or a smartphone in airplane mode.
 Any of these filters will provide you the opportunity to do good work—work of higher quality and greater importance.
 But the hard part is filtering out the merely important to reach the essential, especially when much of what shows up in your world creates additional friction.